OrientalLines/BlyFast/README.md

 ## Features

-- Extremely fast HTTP request handling with optimized thread pool
+- Extremely fast HTTP request handling with advanced thread pool optimization
+- Adaptive resource management for high-performance applications
 - Simple and intuitive API for defining routes and middleware
-- Plugin system for extending functionality
+- Robust plugin system for extending functionality
 - JSON processing with Jackson
-- Path parameter support
+- Path parameter support with efficient routing
-- Middleware support
+- Comprehensive middleware support with async options
+- Circuit breaker pattern for enhanced reliability
 - Built on top of Undertow for maximum performance
+- Object pooling for reduced GC pressure

 ## Getting Started